SUV Rollover Attorney in Greater L.A., CA

 As you may have seen in the news, many car manufacturers are spending millions designing and marketing their SUVs safely, often using marketing propaganda to avoid recalling defective vehicles.
 Our attorneys know more consumers will be placed at risk unless we can publicly win money for you or your loved one's severe injury or wrongful death.

 - Cases we take?

 - Steps We Take to Get You Paid?

 - What are the Differences in Ordinary Negligence Claims?

 - What are Crash-worthiness Claims?

 Throughout Los Angeles, California, sports utility vehicle (“SUV”) rollover accidents take place daily.
-Like big rig tractors, SUVs are built with a center of gravity much higher than a passenger car.
-And the wheelbase width rarely compensates for the height.
+Like big rig tractors, SUVs construction involves a center of gravity much taller than passenger car protocols.
+Your SIVs wheelbase width rarely compensates for the higher ride height.
 This article by Los Angeles SUV rollover attorney, Michael Ehline, discusses the aspects of these cases.